 There's only one day a year dedicated to Mom, so Mother's Day is the time to pull out all the stops and prepare a beautiful spring-inspired dinner for her.
-We’ve created an elegant menu that shows how much you appreciate Mom, and because we appreciate you, we've added in make-ahead tips to help you in the kitchen.
+To help, we've created an elegant menu that shows your mom just how much you appreciate her—and since we appreciate you, we've added in make-ahead tips to help you in the kitchen.

-To start, turn pull-apart rolls into mini lobster rolls, one of our favorite appetizer hacks.
-Then revamp roasted chicken, turn it into an unexpectedly delicious chicken-and-bread salad with spring peas for an impressive main.
+To start, turn pull-apart rolls into mini lobster rolls—it's one of our favorite appetizer shortcuts.
+Next, you'll revamp roasted chicken by transforming it into an unexpectedly delicious chicken-and-bread salad with spring peas for an impressive main.
 At their peak sweetness now, baby carrots are delicious roasted and served on top of an addictive herby yogurt sauce with a crumble of feta.
 Finish the meal with an elegant pistachio-and-rhubarb cake.
 If you ask us, it's the perfect spring dessert.

-One of our favorite party tricks is turning pull-apart rolls into mini buns.
+One of our all-time favorite party tricks is turning pull-apart rolls into mini buns.
 Our Easy Lobster Rolls, seen above, are so simple to make, and everyone loves them.
-Just split the tops, stuff with lobster salad, and serve as is—everyone can pull off a roll (or two).
-Buying cooked lobster makes these adorable appetizers a cinch to make.
+Simply split the tops, stuff with lobster salad, and serve as is—everyone can pull off a roll (or two).
+Buying cooked lobster makes these adorable appetizers a cinch to prepare.

 Our Mother's Day main dish is Roasted-Chicken Bread Salad with Peas.
-This recipe turns a classic dish, roast chicken, into a fancy affair by pairing it with buttery croutons and crunchy sugar snap and English peas.
+This recipe turns a classic dish of roast chicken into a fancy affair by pairing it with buttery croutons and crunchy sugar snap and English peas.
 Then, a bright lemony dressing is drizzled over the top to bring the dish together, creating a chicken-and-bread salad.
-Top with delicate pea tendrils for a refined Mother's Day look.
+Top with delicate pea tendrils for a refined Mother's Day meal.

-Here is a side dish that looks and tastes like it comes from a fancy restaurant, but the secret is that they're surprisingly easy to make.
-Spread an herby yogurt sauce on the bottom of the plate, then scatter roasted baby carrots on top.
+These Roasted Carrots with Parsley Yogurt look and taste like they come from a fancy restaurant, but the secret is that they're surprisingly easy to make.
+Spread a herby yogurt sauce on the bottom of the plate, then scatter roasted baby carrots on top.
 Finish with crumbled feta and a handful of fresh herbs.

 Make-Ahead Tip: To simplify your Mother's Day prep, roast the carrots before you get the chicken started and serve this side at room temperature.
-The sauce can be prepared and refrigerated up to 2 days in advance.
+The sauce can be prepared and refrigerated up to two days in advance.

-For this special meal, bake a pretty pistachio cake that's adorned with tart rhubarb pieces.
+For this special meal for Mom, bake a pretty Pistachio-Rhubarb Yogurt Cake that's adorned with rhubarb pieces.
 A generous sprinkle of granulated sugar before baking gives the cake a crunchy top.
-The recipe has a few steps, but they're relatively simple—and Mom is worth it.